Brumag777/High-Performance-Data-Engine/README.md

 - **Dataset**: Large

 ### 📂 **Datasets**
-Due to GitHub's file size restrictions, the full datasets (Normal and Large) are not included in this repository.
-To test the engine, you can:
+To test the full performance on your machine, access the link below and follow the instructions.
+📥 Personal Mirror (Google Drive)

+#### **Instructions**
-1. **Download the official data** (provided by the LI3 course).
+1. Download the .zip file from the link above.
-2. Place the `.csv` files inside a local folder named `Datasets/`.
-3. Ensure the file structure follows the expected format: `Aircrafts.csv`, `Airports.csv`, `Flights.csv`, `Passengers.csv`, and `Reservations.csv`.
+2. Extract the .zip file into the repository's root directory.
+The archive already contains the Datasets/ folder correctly formatted for the program.
+3. Run the make command to compile the engine.
+4. Run ./Program to start the processing and analysis.
+- **Note**: You can use make clean to remove the generated binary files.